 Certain products or brands are real women’s brands.
 A male voice is (generally) not credible for those types of products or brands, for example Always’ sanitary products (I did a web commercial for them) or a body cream.
 Conversely, a female voice does not 'work' for a men's product, such as beer or tools, even though women also use those (really)!

 In the media world. household cleaning products or interior products are typical women's issues that are often accompanied by a female voice.
 I am quite emancipated myself, but the VoiceOver business isn’t yet!
-Here is a video of a cleaning product, in which you hear my Dutch voice.
+Here is a video of a cleaning product, in which you hear my Dutch female voice.

-While a female voice is considered to be emphatic and friendly, male voices are often considered to be authoritative and domineering.
+While a (dutch) female voice is considered to be emphatic and friendly, male voices are often considered to be authoritative and domineering.
 So it all boils down to the message that you want to convey in your video and to your audience!

 The voice that fits the audience you want to appeal to best, is the best choice for your voice over.
 So a female voiceover for make-up and a male voiceover for DIY products.
 And in that line, using a child’s voice for toys can work well!
 Even though I personally hate thinking in stereotypes, it actually does work!